Student Life

 The University has more to offer than academia: from sports to arts, you can find all sorts of student activities:

-- Studium generale program
+- Studium generale program11

-- University recreational sports program
+- University recreational sports program12

 Freiburg – sunshine capital between the Black Forest, France, and Switzerland